fluxinc/dicom-printer-2-pdf-example/README.md

 You will see a bit of a wall of text, and some indication of success.

+Note that this process creates a *second* service in your Service Manager.
+You will now see both the original that you previously disabled, and this newly-installed instance.
+Be sure to only use the new instance when starting or stopping the monitor.

 ## Configuration

 The sample config.xml file in this repository defines the drop location at `C:\ProgramData\Flux Inc\DICOM Printer 2\drop`.